Nishant173/Sentiment-Analysis/README.md

   - Polarity score between -1 and +1 that tells how negative or positive the journal's content is.
   - Subjectivity score between 0 and +1 that tells how subjective (closer to 0) or objective (closer to 1) the journal's content is.
   - WordCloud of the most frequently used words in the journal.

+## Note
+You can check out the `notebooks` folder for better clarity.